Interview questions: Everyone has them.

 "I think this was an amazing response and a perfect description for the role of an EA.
-For the record, she's been working with us for over a year now and is amazing at her job."
+For the record, she's been working with us for more than a year now and is amazing at her job."

 9. Why have you had x amount of jobs in y years?

 "This question helps me get a full picture of the candidate's work history.
-What keeps them motivated?
-Why, if they have, did they jump from job to job?
-And what is the key factor when they leave?
+What keeps the person motivated?
+Why, if the person has, did the person jump from job to job?
+And what is the key factor when he or she leaves?

-"The answer shows me their loyalty and their reasoning process.
-Do they believe someone always keeps them down (managers, bosses, etc.)?
-Do they get bored easily?
+"The answer shows me the person's loyalty and reasoning process.
+Does the person believe someone always keeps him or her down (managers, bosses, etc.)?
+Does the person get bored easily?

-"There is nothing inherently wrong with moving from job to job--the reasons why are what matters."
+"There is nothing inherently wrong with moving from job to job--the reasons are what matters."

-10. We're constantly making things better, faster, smarter or less expensive.
+10. We're constantly making things better, faster, smarter, or less expensive.
 We leverage technology or improve processes.
 In other words, we strive to do more--with less.
-Tell me about a recent project or problem that you made better, faster, smarter, more efficient, or less expensive.
+Tell me about a recent project or solution to a problem that you made better, faster, smarter, more efficient, or less expensive.